ucphhpc/ldap_hooks/README.rst

 Which means that it will automatically strip the prefixed ``+`` from ``replace_object_with`` output.

-Before the hook can submit the prepared DNS, it first has to know which `Structural ObjectClass <https://ldapwiki.com/wiki/STRUCTURAL>`_ should be used to create the entry with.
+Before the hook can submit the prepared DN, it first has to know which `Structural ObjectClass <https://ldapwiki.com/wiki/STRUCTURAL>`_ should be used to create the entry with.
 Beyond at least one required Structural ObjectClass,